KIT-SCC/aarc-g002-entitlement/README.md

 print('        (are equal:    => {})'.format(required_entitlement == actual_entitlement))
 ```

-# Insatallation
+# Installation
 ```
 pip --user install aarc-g002-entitlement
 ```

 # Note

-This code makes on intentional exception from implementing the standard:
+This code allows on intentional exception from implementing the standard:
 AARC-G002 makes the issuing authority mandatory (non-empty-string).
 However, admins that specify the required entitlement don't care about
 specifying this.
-Also the authority must be ignored when comparing two
-entitlements.
-Therefore, the code is a bit laxer, in that it does also
+Therefore, the code allows a laxer handling, in that it does
-accept entitlements that don't specify an authority.
+accept entitlements that don't specify an authority, if the "strict=False"
+argument is passed.

 # Funding Notice
 The AARC project has received funding from the European Union’s Horizon